Kazi Ebadul Haque

 Kazi Ebadul Hoque (1 January 1936 – 14 July 2022) was a Bangladeshi judge who served in the appellate division of the Supreme Court of Bangladesh.
-He was awarded Ekushey Padak in 2016 by the Government of Bangladesh for his contribution to Bengali Language Movement.
-His daughter, Kazi Zinat Hoque, is a Judge on the High Court Division of the Bangladesh Supreme Court.
+He was awarded Ekushey Padak in 2016 by the government of Bangladesh for his contribution to Bengali language movement.
+His daughter, Kazi Zinat Hoque, is a judge on the High Court Division of the Bangladesh Supreme Court.

 Life and career

 Hoque originated from Feni District.
-He served as the President of United Nations Association of Bangladesh until his death.
+He served as the president of the United Nations Association of Bangladesh until his death.

 Hoque died in Dhaka, Bangladesh on 14 July 2022, at the age of 86.